Loading

 Forte delle Rocchette

-At the top of the promontory of Le Rocchette beach sits the Forte delle Rocchette.
+At the top of the promontory at the nortern-most end of the beach sits its fortress.

 Originally built as a look-out tower during the course of the twelfth century, it was further fortified in the second half of the sixteenth century as part of Cosimo I de'Medici's reinforcement of the defense system along this part of the Granducato di Toscana coast.